tektechnologies/Instructor-Prep/301/week_3/class-12/class_12.md

   - You can have a master page template that uses a partial for each type of content
   - You can have separate partials for header and footer

-## Lab Notes

-- Note that there are six feature tasks in today's lab.
-- Be clear with students that we are not expecting them to complete every feature task in the time allotted.
-- They should turn in what they completed during lab time, and they can continue to work on any incomplete features during the next lab session.
-- There are additional features in lab 13 (updating and deleting records), and a lab 14 is a full stretch goal, so they can work on all of the remaining features as they choose.

 ## What changed from the previous class?